Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: Numerical tests

 \section{Numerical tests}

-In the current section, we present a unified overview of our numerical experiments aimed at illustrating the distributional behavior of the various matrix sequences arising from the discretization scheme used in the previous sections.
-In all experiments regarding the visualizations of the spectral and singular values distributions, we fix $n=16$ i.e. matrix size equal to $4515$, and we use a dense uniform sampling of about $10^5$ points of $[0,1]^2 \times [-\pi,\pi]^2$ to evaluate the matrix-valued symbol.
+In the current section, we present an unified overview of our numerical experiments aimed at illustrating the distributional behaviour of the various matrix sequences arising from the discretization scheme used in the previous sections.
+In all experiments regarding the visualizations of the spectral and singular values distributions, we fix $n=16$, i.e. matrix size equal to $4515$, and we use a dense uniform sampling of about $10^5$ points of $[0,1]^2 \times [-\pi,\pi]^2$ to evaluate the matrix-valued symbol.
+Subsequently, for preconditioned GMRES experiments we employ $n=8, 16, 32$ corresponding to matrix-sizes equal to $1107, 4515, 18243$, respectively.\\ Let us highlight that the visible distributional behaviour already observed for $n=16$ is excellent.
+In fact, the value $n=16$ is small and, by the theoretical results, the match among symbols and distributional behaviour improves as $n$ becomes larger and larger.\\ We divide the experiments concerning the symbol adherence into three groups of tests: \paragraph{Group 1} $\mu$ is the constant function 1;